adamralph/h5h/README.md

 ## Try it on a live web page!

-It's also possible to apply h5h to live web pages, using your browser.
-E.g. using Chris Pederick's excellent [Web Developer extension](http://chrispederick.com/work/web-developer/), choose the "Edit CSS" option and replace the styling with [normalising version of h5h](https://github.com/adamralph/h5h/blob/master/h5h-n.css).
+It's also possible to apply h5h to a live web page, using your browser and one of the many extensions that allow tampering with CSS.
+For example, using Chris Pederick's excellent [Web Developer extension](http://chrispederick.com/work/web-developer/), under "CSS", click "Disable All Styles" and then "Edit CSS" and replace the styling with [the normalising version of h5h](https://github.com/adamralph/h5h/blob/master/h5h-n.css).
 Here's what that looks like when applied to the [HTML5 Doctor home page](http://html5doctor.com/).

 <img src="img/html5doctor.png" width="811" />